SemdeGroot/wDRW/README.md

 ## About

-**wDRW** implements the **Weighted Directed Random Walk (wDRW)** algorithm for quantifying activity of gene co-expression network modules in WGCNA pipelines.
+**wDRW** provides an implementation of a **Weighted Directed Random Walk (wDRW)** algorithm for scoring the activity of gene co-expression network modules generated using WGCNA.

-The method integrates WGCNA topological overlap matrices (TOM) with directed random walk propagation to produce network-based module activity scores, while also accounting for statistical and biological significance of differential gene expression.
-These scores can serve as an alternative to classical eigengene-based module summaries, which do not integrate the network structure of genes.
+By combining WGCNA topological overlap matrices (TOM) with directed random walk propagation, wDRW generates module activity scores that reflect both the **network structure** of genes and the **biological and statistical relevance ** (Log2FC and padj) of differential expression.
+These scores offer a network-based alternative to classical eigengene-based scoring, which do not account for the network connectivity of genes.

-**Features:**
+**Key features:**

-- Computes network-based module activity scores
+- Computes module activity scores that integrate network topology and differential expression
-- Alternative to `moduleEigengenes`-based summaries
+- Serves as an alternative to `moduleEigengenes`-based activity scoring
 - Compatible with WGCNA pipelines

 ---